viviRbi/vyNote/readme.md

 ## How long is a typical sprint?
 - Sprint are fixed length events of one month or less to create consistency

-7. What is a “standup” and what should you report about your work?
+7. What is a Â“standupÂ” and what should you report about your work?

-## What is the role of a “Scrum master” in a project?
-What about the “Product owner”?
+## What is the role of a Â“Scrum masterÂ” in a project?
+What about the Â“Product ownerÂ”?

 9. Explain the following metrics/charts: sprint velocity, burndown chart

 10. What is a Scrum board?
-Have you used any software tools for your team’s Scrum board?
+Have you used any software tools for your teamÂ’s Scrum board?